By David Hudnall, DMD

 Still, the absence of uncomfortable impression trays and the elimination of bad-tasting “goop,” as many patients call it, does a lot to alleviate dental phobias and helps to modify patient expectations about dental treatment that involves procedures that were previously unpleasant for all parties involved.

 The Best Types of Dental Impression Materials for Dentists

-Alginate (Reversible Hydrocolloid)
+Alginate (Irreversible Hydrocolloid)

-Polyvinyl Siloxane (PVS)
+Polyvinyl Siloxane (Silicone)